Chainflow/solana-mission-control/docs/config-desc.md

    - *validator_name*

-       Moniker of your validator,to get it displayed in alerts.
+       valiadtor_name is the moniker of your validator which will be used to display in alerts messages.

    - *pub_key*